danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 ```
 4. Update *bitbucket-pipelines.yml* file:

-Add following code which will clone the Signing Configuration for the build:
+Add following code which will clone the signing configuration for the build:
 ```
 # Download signing key
 - echo "Download signing key"